OutSystems/docs-support/src/enterprise/maintenance/restore-database.md

 <div class="info" markdown="1">

-It is advisable that you keep the old database server running until the operation is complete, in case you need to rollback.
+It's advisable that you keep the old database server running until the operation is complete, in case you need to rollback.

 </div>